muratk5n/thirdwave/en/README.md

 Centrist Democrats caused this whole mess by inflaming culture wars, then not being able to fight it, were hammered, the current SCOTUS is the result of that.
-But the starting of that fight could have been a sign of desperation, pols could find a working political setup at the federal level, so they resorted to these secondary measures, issues (and were pummeled by them, now the system looks like a joke, the country who fought for abolishing slavery cannot guarantee basic freedoms to half of its population).
-If you cant handle the federal level then, well, maybe you won't have a federal level.
+But it cld be a sign of desperation too, pols could find a working political setup at the federal level, so they resorted to these secondary issues, measures (and were pummeled by them, making the system look like a joke -the country who fought for abolishing slavery cannot guarantee basic freedoms to half of its population-).
+Cant handle the federal level?
+Then well, maybe won't have a federal level pretty soon.

 ---